Like us on Facebook

 Photo Credit: Topical Press Agency / Getty Images

-Amelia Earhart went missing while attempting to become the first female to complete a circumnavigation flight of the globe.
-It wouldn’t be the first accomplishment under the aviator’s belt, with her having previously been awarded the Distinguished Flying Cross (DFC) for becoming the first woman to complete a non-stop solo flight across the Atlantic.
+Amelia Earhart went missing while attempting to become the first woman to complete a circumnavigation flight of the globe.
+It wouldn’t be the first accomplishment under her belt, with the aviator having previously been awarded the Distinguished Flying Cross (DFC) for becoming the first female to complete a non-stop solo flight across the Atlantic.

 Earhart and her navigator, Fred Noonan, were last seen on July 2, 1937, leaving Lae, New Guinea.
 Their next stop was supposed to be Howland Island, an uninhabited piece of land in the central Pacific.
-The plan was for the pair to refuel their Electra there, before continuing to California, where they’d complete their historic journey.
+The pair had planned to refuel their Electra there, after which they’d continue to California, where they’d complete their historic journey.

 However, Earhart and Noonan never arrived, with their whereabouts becoming the center of a mystery that’s gripped much of the world for decades.